thefish/irae.nvim/readme.md

 # Irae

-Neovim colorscheme loosely based from ir_black and code derived from [Nordic](https://github.com/AlexvZyl/nordic.nvim).
+Neovim colorscheme loosely based on ir_black and code derived from [Nordic](https://github.com/AlexvZyl/nordic.nvim).

 Idea was to bring back days of glory of ir_black, but in dimmer and more pastel manner.